caldaibis/url-shortener-service/README.md

 A URL shortener crafted using FastAPI, SQLAlchemy, Pydantic, and Alembic.

+## Add an .env file

+The first thing one needs to do is to create an .env file in the root folder of this repo.
+Copy the keys from .env.dist and fill in the values according to your local database connection arguments.

 ## Build the Docker Container

 To build and run the Docker container, execute the following command: